NCSU-Libraries/archivesspace_search_title_boost/README.md

 # archivesspace_search_title_boost
-ArchivesSpace plugin to boost exact matches on title field
+ArchivesSpace plugin to boost exact matches on title field - improves precision of search queries from linked record fields (linked agents, subjects, etc.)

-## What it does
-It's pretty simple: you search for

 ## Getting Started
 Clone or download/unzip this repo to: